gmculp/rNYCclean/README.md

 ## Overview

 `rNYCclean` is an R package for cleaning New York City addresses that fail to geocode with the NYC Department of City Planning's (DCP) Geosupport software.
 Functions are available to clean addresses through string replacement, partial string matching, sequential string splitting, and spell checking.
 Parallel versions of most functions are also available.
-The package's datasets were constructed from DCP's PAD (Property Address Directory) and SND (Street Name Dictionary).
+The package's datasets were constructed from DCP PAD (Property Address Directory) and SND (Street Name Dictionary).

 ## Installation